Ting-DS/Bayesian-Analysis-Biostatistics/README.md

 ## Study 3.
 Exploring Disease Rates in Six Neighboring Counties and their Association with PCB Contamination:
 This study investigating the impact of PCB Contamination to disease rate in six neighboring counties over a five-year period. **The number of occurrences of a rare, nongenetic birth defect** in a five-year period for six neighboring counties is y = (1, 3, 2, 12, 1, 1).
 The counties have populations of 2 = (33, 14, 27, 90, 12, 17), given in thousands.
 The second county has higher rates of toxic chemicals (PCBs) present in soil samples, and it is of interest to know if this town has a high disease rate as well.

+## Acknowledgement
+The analysis processes referenced materials from the course - [NYU - GPHGU 2372 - Applied Bayesian Analysis in Public Health](https://www.coursicle.com/nyu/courses/GPHGU/2372/).
+As a graduate of this course in 2022, I would like to express my sincere gratitude to the course instructor [Dr. Hai Shu](https://publichealth.nyu.edu/faculty/hai-shu).